mchaudhary22/I2GDS2024/micro_g2/README.md

     ```
     python3 fastp.py
     ```
 > [!NOTE]
 > The data required for Step 1 should be downloaded from NCBI SRA, or it can be found on ARC.
 You can copy the raw files directly from our directory using the following command:
 > ```
 > cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
 > ```

 ## Step 2: De novo assemble the genome using [SPAdes](https://doi.org/10.1002/cpbi.102)
-- *Data availability: Data needed for this step can be found at `data/` directory*
 - Install **SPAdes** by following the instructions at the [GitHub](https://github.com/ablab/spades).
 An alternative method that was used in this tutorial was installing **SPAdes** into a Anaconda virtual environment using the following code:
   ```
   module load Anaconda3     #to load the Anaconda3 module